Is Russia part of Europe or Asia? We think that the answer is “both,” and here is why.

 Is Russia part of Europe or Asia?
 In our opinion, it’s both.

 Ultimately, Russia is one of the select few countries around the world that’s lucky enough to be located in multiple continents at once.
 Perhaps the other most well-known transcontinental state that you might know is Turkey, which can also be found in both Asia and Europe.

 There are also a few other less-known transcontinental states too, such as France, which has territory on almost every continent around the world!
 Egypt also straddles both Asia and Africa, while Greece lies mostly in Europe, with a couple of islands close to Turkey in Asia.

-And just in case you were wondering – since the 2018 World Cup is taking place in Russia, it seems natural to be curious about which FIFA region the country is included in.
+And just in case you were wondering – since the 2018 World Cup recently took place in Russia, it seems natural to be curious about which FIFA region the country is included in.
 Russia is part of the Union of European Football Associations, and not the Asian Football Confederation.
 This is due largely to that West/East population difference outlined above.

 Are there some other complicated geographical queries that tend to stump you on trivia nights?
 Let us know in the comments below!